MissouriMRDT/Autonomy_Software_Python/README.md

 Every branch should contain the naming pattern feature/<feature name>.
 Once the feature has been developed and tested, create a Pull Request to merge your branches changes into dev.
 You can use the Github web interface for this.

-Pull requests will not be accepted if they cause unit tests to break or have syntatical errors.
+Pull requests will not be accepted if they cause unit tests to break or have syntactical errors.
 If you are adding a new algorithm, make sure to add a corresponding unit test, or it will most likely not be accepted.

 ## Known Issues